-- The circulator continues to operate. - 8.
-Lower room thermostat setting to stop call for heat.
-Thermostat is satisfied Pilot and main gas valves are closed - Inducer operates for 15-second postpurge - Circulator is shut off. - 9.
+- If power is interrupted, control system shuts off pilot and main gas valves and restarts at step 1 when power is restored. - 7.
+In the event the limit control shuts down the boiler The control module closes the pilot and main gas valves, but keeps the inducer operating for 15-second postpurge. - The circulator continues to operate. - Lower room thermostat setting to stop call for heat.
+Thermostat is satisfied Pilot and main gas valves are closed - Inducer operates for 15-second postpurge Circulator is shut off. - 9.
 Boiler is now in the off cycle. - 10.
 Repeat steps 1 through 6 several times to verify operation. - 11.
 Return the thermostat to normal setting. - 12.
-Set thermostat heat anticipator setting as instructed in Figure 32, page 40.
+Set thermostat heat anticipator setting as instructed in Figure 31, page 40.